steveloughran/fs-api-shim/README.md

 A separate module will run the same test suites against a later version of hadoop, and expect different outcomes.

 The outcomes will vary with build, so will have to be dynamic.
-There will be profiles for hadoop 3.2.4, hadoop 3.3.4, cloudera CDP 7.1.8 nd hadoop-3.4.0 (-SNAPSHOT) initially.
+There will be profiles for hadoop 3.2.4, hadoop 3.3.4, cloudera CDP 7.1.8 nd hadoop-3.3.5 initially.

 For those `ByteBufferPositionedRead` a minihdfs cluster will be neede for the test suite, or an input stream with methods of the same name and arguments added.